-The programme recognises the speed and depth of change confronting today's leaders, and will open with an overview of the key drivers of change: technological, social, political and environmental.

-Then you will examine how leaders of public organisations communicate to best effect: internally, across government, and beyond.
+The programme recognises the speed and depth of change confronting today's leaders, and will open with an overview of the key drivers of change: technological, social, political, and environmental.
+You will then examine how leaders of public organisations communicate to best effect: internally, across government, and beyond.
 This requires abilities to listen, to weave a narrative that is anchored in the values of the organisation, and to communicate with the clarity necessary to catch attention amid a jumble of competing messages around government.

-These sessions should leave you with a fresh understanding of the role of storytelling as a fundamental part of leadership.
+These sessions will leave you with a fresh understanding of the role of storytelling as a fundamental part of leadership.

-Digital technology

-All leaders face multiple challenges managing today's rapid changes in information technology.
-We will explore the complex political, regulatory, and technological challenges leaders face, using a case study on the development of 5G technology.

-We examine questions of cybersecurity, including threats newly enhanced by artificial intelligence.
-And, because your priorities may differ from those of some other participants, you will be able to choose to dive deeper on one topic such as building digital platforms for citizen services, the use of big data in policy formation, and regulating digital technology including social media.
+University of Oxford "Any senior public sector leader who wants to make a bigger difference in the public interest will find that this course provides rich, multi-layered learning and enduring relationships."
+Rebecca Kitteridge, Director General of Security, New Zealand, 2019 Executive Public Leaders Programme participant Digital technology All leaders face multiple challenges managing today's rapid changes in information technology.
+You will explore the complex political, regulatory, and technological challenges leaders face, using a case study on the development of 5G technology.
+You will examine questions of cybersecurity, including threats newly enhanced by artificial intelligence.
+And, because your priorities may differ from those of other participants, you will be able to choose to dive deeper on one topic such as building digital platforms for citizen services, the use of big data in policy formation, and regulating digital technology including social media.